How to buy your home

 Discounts

-If you’re buying a house, you get a 35% discount – plus 1% for each year over five years that you’ve had a public sector landlord.
+If you’re buying a house, you can get a 35% discount – plus 1% for each year over five years that you’ve had a public sector landlord.

-If you’re buying a flat, you get a 50% discount – plus 2% for each year over five years that you’ve had a public sector landlord.
+If you’re buying a flat, you can get a 50% discount – plus 2% for each year over five years that you’ve had a public sector landlord.

-However, the maximum discount is £96,010 (£127,940 in London) or 70% of the property value, whichever is less.
+Following the Government’s review of Right to Buy discounts, maximum discounts are now £16,000-£38,000 or 70% of the property value, whichever is less.

-Your discount may be less if you’ve used the Right to Buy scheme before.
+Please know that your discount may be less if you’ve used the Right to Buy scheme before.

 Find out more